zjzhao1002/zjzhao1002/README.md

 ### 🚀 About Me

-I am a **Junior Scientific Staff** at Henan Normal University with a PhD in **Theoretical Particle Physics** from Universität Siegen.
+I am a **Junior Staff** at Henan Normal University with a PhD in **Theoretical Particle Physics** from Universität Siegen.
 My research focuses on:
 - 🧪 **Monte Carlo (MC) event generators**
 - 💥 **Collider phenomenology**
 - 📐 **Effective Field Theory (EFT)**